dkesselman/IBMi_Cloud_Backup_to_Azure/README.md

 On previous projects I published scripts to backup IBM i to "IBM Cloud Object Storage", "WASABI" and "OneDrive".

-This IBM i PASE-BASH script uses NodeJS and "azure-storage-cmd" tool https://www.npmjs.com/package/azure-storage-cmd
+This IBM i PASE-BASH script uses NodeJS and "azure-storage-cmd" tool https://www.npmjs.com/package/azure-storage-cmd I've also included dialog commmand (cdialog).
+You need to compile cdialog in order to use the script.
+Dialog brings a Linux-like look&feel to PASE.

+# What can the script do?

 * Creates a *SAVF for each library and SAVSECDTA when selecting "Save All Libraries"
 * Compress *SAVF with 7zip
 * Generates a CSV with *SAVF content for future references
 * Allow to select the amount of simultaenous processes
+* Uploads backup or individual files to your Azure BLOB container

 ![Cloud Menu](https://github.com/dkesselman/IBMi_Cloud_Backup_to_Azure/blob/main/IBMi_Backup_to_AZURE.gif "IBM i Backup to Azure - Menu")